PhilippeChab/nwscript-ee-language-server/README.md

 - Diagnostics are provided by compiling the file with the [nwn_script_comp](https://github.com/niv/neverwinter.nim/blob/master/nwn_script_comp.nim) compiled executable.
 - The compiler executable is provided for Windows, Darwin and Linux operating systems.
 - Diagnostics are currently published when opening or saving a file.
+- Standalone include files are checked for syntax and semantic errors without requiring `main` or `StartingConditional`.
+Diagnostics run in dry-run mode and do not write `.ncs` or `.ndb` files.
+- The bundled compiler reports the first error per compilation; reporting multiple errors within one file is a separate upstream enhancement.
 - By default, the compiler will try to detect automatically your Neverwinter Nights home and installation folders if they are not specified.
-If it fails to do so, you can provide the paths in the extension settings like shown above - input paths are wrapped into quotes automatically.
+If it fails to do so, you can provide the paths in the extension settings like shown above - paths are passed directly to the compiler, including paths containing spaces.
 - You can set the `verbose` setting to `true` if you wish to see detailed logs of the compilation process.

 ### Syntax highligthing